bonitasoft/bonita-doc/md/getting-started-tutorial.md

 #### Create travel tool home page

-In Bonita BPM Studio, start the UI Designer by clicking the icon in the coolbar.
+In Bonita Studio, start the UI Designer by clicking the icon in the coolbar.
 This opens the UI Designer in your browser, at the home page.

 In the UI Designer home page, click on the **_Create_** button.
 This brings a pop-up.
 In the pop-up, set the type to _Application page_ and name to _TravelTool_.
 The name must not contain spaces or special characters.
-This name is used in Bonita BPM to identify the page.
+This name is used in Bonita to identify the page.
 It is not displayed to the application user.
 Click on **_Create_**.
 This opens the new page in the Page editor.

 Create the page structure by dragging widgets from the palette on the left and dropping them on the whiteboard (the central panel).